Squirrels may be cute, but they are wild animals first and foremost. These tiny creatures usually shy away from humans, and this may be for the best.

 What happens if a squirrel scratches you?

 Squirrels have not been raised to socialize with humans.
-Close contact, such as trying to pet or feed it, can cause the animal to become stressed, this can lead to them becoming aggressive and scratching or biting you.
-There are a couple of things you need to worry about when these animals scratch you namely:
+Close contact, such as trying to pet or feed it, can cause the animal to become stressed, which can lead to them becoming aggressive and scratching or biting you.

 Wounds:

-When a squirrel feels threatened, it will get aggressive and scratch or bite you.
-Feeling threatened triggers their fight or flight instinct.
-Squirrel teeth can dig into human skin quite easily.
-Scratches from squirrel nails can tear into your skin causing it to bleed profusely.
-In addition, sites of scratches or bites can become a bacteria hotbed and cause a bacterial infection.
-If you’re bitten or scratched by a squirrel it is always a good idea to have it looked at by a healthcare professional
+In addition, sites of scratches or bites can become a bacterial hotbed and cause a bacterial infection.
+If you’re bitten or scratched by a squirrel, it is always a good idea to have it looked at by a healthcare professional

 Rabies infection:

-There are various diseases that a person can catch when scratched or bitten by a squirrel.
-Diseases can be transferred through the saliva of an infected animal.
-Thus, a bite from a squirrel can result in an infection.
-Thankfully, squirrels rarely carry rabies.
-That being said, it is still important that you have yourself checked out at a doctor as soon as you can after receiving a squirrel bite, just to make sure.
-If the squirrel had been showing signs of having rabies such as: aggressive behaviour prior to biting you, was seeking you out, or was foaming at the mouth at the time of biting you, it is important that you get yourself to a doctor or a hospital as soon as possible.
+If the squirrel had been showing signs of having rabies, such as aggressive behaviour prior to biting you, was seeking you out, or was foaming at the mouth at the time of biting you, you must get yourself to a doctor or a hospital as soon as possible.

 Other diseases:

 Squirrel bites or scratches can be a vehicle for other diseases.
-Squirrels can also transmit, tularemia, salmonellosis, leptospirosis, and lyme disease.
+Squirrels can also transmit tularemia, salmonellosis, leptospirosis, and Lyme disease.
 More information on these diseases will be explained later in the article

 What diseases can you get from squirrels?

 Leptospirosis: If the animal scratches you, and its urine comes into contact with your open wound, the disease can be transmitted to you.
-Signs of this disease can include rashes, fever, vomiting and headaches
+Signs of this disease can include rashes, fever, vomiting, and headaches

 Lyme disease: Squirrels, just as any other animal, can also suffer from being hosts to ticks that carry bacteria.
-Signs of Lyme disease in humans include a skin rash, fatigue and headaches
+Signs of Lyme disease in humans include a skin rash, fatigue, and headaches

-Salmonellosis: The salmonella bacteria can be present in uncooked eggs as well as squirrel faeces.
+Salmonellosis: The Salmonella bacteria can be present in uncooked eggs as well as squirrel faeces.
 Signs that you are suffering from this illness include vomiting, diarrhoea, and intestinal cramps

-Tularemia: If you handle a sick or dead squirrel, without protecting yourself by wearing gloves and other protective gear, you can catch this disease.
-Signs of this disease in humans include fever, headaches, swollen lymph glands and skin ulcers.
+Tularemia: If you handle a sick or dead squirrel without protecting yourself by wearing gloves and other protective gear, you can catch this disease.
+Signs of this disease in humans include fever, headaches, swollen lymph glands, and skin ulcers.

 Is it safe to touch squirrels?